ralphwetzel/theonionbox/README.md

 This section is only available for controlled nodes.

 > The message system of _The Onion Box_ cannot be manipulated via the web interface.
-If you are interested in receiving _DEBUG_ or _TRACE_ message from your Box, you have to set the appropriate [command line](#command-line-parameters) parameter.
+If you are interested in receiving _DEBUG_ or _TRACE_ message from your box, you have to set the appropriate [command line](#command-line-parameters) parameter.

 ---

 ## Getting Started
 This chapter leads you through the installation procedure of you own _Onion Box_.
-The level of detail provided here should allow everyone, being a Novice or an Expert in the world of Tor, to successfully set up his personal _Box_.
+The level of detail provided here should allow everyone, being a Novice or an Expert in the world of Tor, to successfully set up his personal box.
 If you encountered any issues - due to whichever reason - drop me a line and I will try to improve this description to meet your demands.

 ### Scenario Assumption
 For the following tutorial I will assume a quite common scenario, the intension to install _The Onion Box_ on a Raspberry Pi with Raspbian running a Tor node.
 This makes it easier to explain the procedures given a precise use case rather than elaborating through all potentional